-- 5. Close the ball valve of step 2 unless the boat is on a trailer or lifted up in the air, in which case it should be left open. - 6.
-Run the engine for several minutes after it has reached the normal operating temperature to ensure proper flushing. - 7.
+- 6. Run the engine for several minutes after it has reached the normal operating temperature to ensure proper flushing. - 7.
 Reduce the engine speed to idle, shut off the engine and immediately shut off the water supply hose.
 Please note, failure to shut off the water supply hose immediately could possibly result in engine damage. - 8.
 If the ball valve of step 5 was closed, open it now and close the step 1 ball valve. - 9.
 Remove the water supply hose and reinstall the deck fitting cap securely.